AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds new person to FINDvisor.
+1. User adds a new person to FINDvisor.
 2. User requests to list persons.
 3. FINDvisor shows a list of persons.
-4. User requests to schedule a meeting with a specific person in the list.
+4. User requests to schedule a meeting with a specific person on the list.
-5. Meeting is scheduled.
+5. A meeting is scheduled.

     Use case ends.